allebb/pirrot/README.md

 I will update the installer to support newer versions of Raspbian as and when they are released by the Raspberry Pi foundation.

-Assuming you wish to use this with a radio transceiver, you will also need to wire up the transceivers PTT button to the PTT relay pin on your RaspberryPi's GPIO pin (by default this is GPIO Pin #23, although you can adjust as required in the "/etc/pirrot.conf" file).
+Assuming you wish to use this with a radio transceiver, you will also need to wire up the transceiver's PTT button to the PTT relay pin on your RaspberryPi's GPIO pin (by default this is GPIO Pin #23, although you can adjust as required in the configuration file found at ``/etc/pirrot.conf``).

 The audio in (receive) and audio out (transmit) connectors from your radio will need to be connected to the external USB sound card using the Mic Jack (for Transmit) and Speaker Jack (for Receive).